hxckjian/menhera-game/README.md

 ![Banner](Assets/Readme%20Assets/gametitleBannerv3.jpg)

-## A solo-developed pixel horror experience created as a portfolio piece to showcase programming, artistic and japanese skills in just 10-15 minutes.
+## A pixel horror experience created as a portfolio piece to showcase programming, artistic and japanese skills in just 10-15 minutes.

 You went to your girlfriend's house